 The Peer Review Board (PRB) is a group of students who are trained to hear specific cases.
 The PRB includes the following members:

-Moderator - The Moderator is selected from the professional staff of Student Life by the VPSL for a term of at least two semesters.
-The Moderator shall advise the PRB on matters such as the type of information that may help in determining if Community Standards were violated and precedents in sanctions.
+Moderator/Resource Person –The Moderator shall advise the PRB on matters such as the type of information that may help in determining if Community Standards were violated and precedents in sanctions.
 The Moderator shall also facilitate the appropriate paperwork and record keeping, as well as reserve the hearing space.

 Format of a Peer Review Board Hearing: